nadimnesar/e-commerce-platform-spring-boot-backend/README.md

 ### Base Url
 - http://localhost:8080
 ### Authentication
+- `POST /api/auth/register`
-- `POST /api/auth/register` : Register as a Customer
+  - Register as a customer
+- `POST /api/auth/seller/register`
-- `POST /api/auth/seller/register` : Register as a Seller
+  - Register as a Seller
+- `POST /api/auth/login`
-- `POST /api/auth/login` : Login and get new JWT token
+  - Login and get new JWT token
 ### Products
+- `GET /api/products/all`
-- `GET /api/products/all` : Get All Products
+  - Get All Products
+- `GET /api/products/all?pageNo={}&limit={}`
-- `GET /api/products/all?pageNo={}&limit={}` : Get All Products with Pagination
+  - Get All Products with Pagination
+- `GET /api/products/category/{categoryName}`
-- `GET /api/products/category/{categoryName}` : Get Product By Category Namedar
+  - Get Product By Category Namedar
+- `GET /api/products/category/{categoryName}?pageNo={}&limit={}`
-- `GET /api/products/category/{categoryName}?pageNo={}&limit={}` : Get Product By Category Name with Pagination
+  - Get Product By Category Name with Pagination
+- `GET /api/products/{productId}`
-- `GET /api/products/{productId}` : Get Product By ID
+  - Get Product By ID
 ### Seller
+- `POST /api/seller/addProduct`
-- `POST /api/seller/addProduct` : Add a new product, can access by only seller.
+  - Add a new product, can access by only seller.